silviaCerby/gitbook/docs/support_and_use_cases/explore/explore-partners.md

 ---
-description: This article describes the key benefits of the Partners feature that enables you to collaborate with external parties through Cerby.
+description: "This article describes the key benefits of the Partners feature that enables you to collaborate with external parties through Cerby."
 intercom_id: 8980877
 ---